Don Pepin Garcia: Don Pepin Garcia (Blue Label)

-Ratings, honors and awards

-The Invictos was given a rating of 88 in the August, 2006, issue of Cigar Aficionado magazine.

-The Magnate received a rating of 89 in the February, 2007, issue of Cigar Aficionado magazine.

 Don Pepín García Black Edition (Cuban Classic/Black Label)

-This was introduced to national distribution in the U.S. in late 2006.
+The Don Pepín García Black Edition was introduced to national distribution in the U.S. in late 2006.
 It is manufactured at Tabacalera Cubana in Estelí, Nicaragua.
-The cigars are surrounded by a colored ribbon with a label attached which reads Don Pepín García and bears a facsimile of his signature.
-The wrapper is Habano Rosado and the binder and filler is Nicaraguan.
+The cigars are surrounded by a colored ribbon with a label attached which reads, "Don Pepín García," and bears a facsimile of his signature.
+The wrapper is Habano Rosado, and the binder and filler are Nicaraguan.
 The cigar is described as medium- to full-bodied.

 The sides of the box are stamped with "20 / Don Pepín (in script) / ♦ BLACK EDITION ♦ / frontmark".
 As always, the month and year of manufacture are stamped on the bottom of the box.